THE GREAT AMERICAN VACATION

 More than half of Magnetic Island's 52 square km (20 square miles) is national parkland, laced with miles of walking trails and rising to 1,640 feet at the Mt.
 Cook summit.
 The terrain is littered with huge granite boulders and softened by tall hoop pines, eucalyptus forest, and rain-forest gullies.
 A haven for wildlife, the island shelters rock wallabies, echidnas, frogs, possums, fruit bats, nonvenomous

 green tree snakes, and Northern Australia's largest population of wild koalas.
 Its beaches, mangroves, sea-grass beds, and fringing reefs support turtles nesting, fish hatching, and a significant dugong (manatee) population.
 You can take time out on 23 island beaches and dive nine offshore shipwrecks.

-The 2,500-plus residents, who fondly call their island "Maggie," mostly live on the eastern shore at Picnic Bay, Arcadia, Nelly Bay, and Horseshoe Bay.
-Many locals are artists and craftspeople, and there are numerous studios and galleries around the island.
+More than 2,500 people call "Maggie" home; most live on the island’s eastern shore at Picnic Bay, Arcadia, Nelly Bay, and Horseshoe Bay.
+Many artists and craftspeople reside here, drawn by the serenity and scenic environs; you can see and buy their work at studios and galleries around the island.